Blood Drives / Donating Blood

 Approximately 60% of collections come from Blood Drives chaired by volunteers at schools, churches, organizations, and businesses.
 More than 1,500 chairpersons helped organize these drives last year.

 By sponsoring a blood drive at your site, you and your group can help save lives.
 For more information on how your company, school or organization can sponsor a blood drive, contact Community Blood Center's Donor Recruitment Office at 816.753.4040.
-Or email Bridget Smith, Director, Donor Recruitment.
+Or email Patsy Shipley, Senior Director, Recruitment and Collections.

 Other Ways to Help